Frances Seymour, Duchess of Somerset: Marriage

 On 3 March 1616, Frances married at Drayton Bassett William Seymour, 2nd Duke of Somerset (1588–1660), the son of Edward Seymour, Lord Beauchamp of Hache, and the grandson of Lady Catherine Grey.
-During the Civil War, he was a Royalist commander.
 Frances was his second wife, his first having been Arbella Stuart whom he married secretly in 1610, and without permission from King James, which resulted in their imprisonment in the Tower of London.
 He later escaped, and fled to the Continent.
 In 1615, Arbella died in the Tower.

+The Seymours were guests of honour at Coleorton Hall on 2 February 1618 and entertained by The Coleorton Masque.
+During the Civil War, William Seymour was a Royalist commander.

-William and Frances together had eight children:
+William and Frances together had seven children: